-While reading Tender is the Flesh, I happened to hear a 2017 episode of The Tip-off.
-It describes how a journalist at the Washington Post uncovered systemic torture at Syria’s notorious Hospital 601, concluding: “the hospitals were slaughterhouses” [CW: descriptions of brutality].
+A 2017 episode of journalism podcast The Tip-off describes how a journalist at the Washington Post uncovered systemic torture at Syria’s notorious Hospital 601, revealing: “the hospitals were slaughterhouses”.

 Torture is nothing new – and certainly isn’t confined to foreign nations.
 War is often a backdrop, though not always.
-The incidents reveal our blood lust and sadism, especially against those seen as inferior or weaker.
+Incidents reveal we’re drawn to blood lust and sadism, especially against those seen as inferior or weaker.
 Sometimes it’s for revenge or control.
 Sometimes it’s just for kicks.

-Bazterrica’s novel is set in a future in which everyone is complicit in mass killing.
-But is the present so different?
+Agustina Bazterrica’s novel is set in a future in which everyone is complicit in mass killing.
+But is the present really so different?

-Given the commonality of torture of humans by humans, perhaps the question is more fittingly: why haven’t we already embraced it?
+But given the commonality of torture of humans by humans, perhaps the is: why haven’t we already embraced it?

 We can read the book as a commentary on doublethink.
 Like its characters, we use words to mask exploitation and cruelty, especially when it’s done in our name.